-1.2.4 Handling Unfair Means Cases
+1.2.4 Handling of Unfair Means Cases

-- ◆ Please ensure that the unfair means cases detected during the course of practical examination are properly recorded and packed in a separate envelope and sent to the concerned Regional Centre with requisite statements and documents as per procedure laid down.
+- ♦ Please ensure that the unfair means cases detected during the course of practical examination are properly recorded and packed in a separate envelope and sent to the concerned Regional Centre with requisite statements and documents as per procedure laid down.
 Please send this packet along with the packet containing the Answer Books for the day of practical examination. - ♦ A candidate found guilty of any of the following offences shall be deemed to have used unfair means and his/her examination result shall be withheld: - (i) Writing name, roll number or putting signature or any other mark in the answer book which may disclose, in any way, the identity of the candidate.
-Name and/or roll No. is to be written only in the space provided for it and nowhere else. - (ii) Appearing in the Practical Exam. at an AI other than his/her own AI(study centre) without the permission of NIOS. - (iii) Having in possession of book(s), notes, papers or any other material other than that allowed for the practical examination. - (iv) Receiving or giving assistance in any form during the course of the practical examination. - (v) Smuggling in or out of the Lab of the question paper, answer books etc. and tearing leaf/leaves from the question papers or answer books or tampering with the practical answers book in any way. - (vi) Using abusive/derogatory language orally or in the practical answer book against the Centre Supdt./Examiner/Lab Assistant or threatening/using violence towards any of them. - (vii) Impersonation i.e. sending some other person to appear at practical examination.
+Name and/or roll No. is to be written only in the space provided for it and nowhere else. - (ii) Appearing in the Practical Exam. at an AI other than his/her own AI(study centre) without the permission of NIOS. - (iii) Having in possession of book(s), notes, papers or any other material other than that allowed for the practical examination. - (iv) Receiving or giving assistance in copying or in any form during the course of the practical examination. - (v) Smuggling in or out of the Lab of the question paper, answer books etc. and tearing leaf/leaves from the question papers or answer books or tampering with the practical answers book in any way. - (vi) Using abusive/derogatory language orally or in the practical answer book against the Centre Superintendents/Examiner/Lab Assistant or threatening/using violence towards invigilators or Centre Superintendents. - (vii) Impersonation i.e. sending some other person to take the practical examination on her/his behalf.

-- (viii) Communicating with the examiner or any other person connected with the practical examination, with the object of unduly influencing him/her in any way. - (ix) Any other type of misconduct or a deliberate previous arrangement to cheat in the practical examination. - (x) Writing questions or answers on any paper other than the answer book. - (xi) Wrong statement in the application for admission such as tempering with the certificate/statement of marks etc. or forging a signature.
+- (viii) Communicating with the Examiner or any other person connected with the practical examination with the objective of unduly influencing him/her in any way. - (ix) Any other type of misconduct or a deliberate previous arrangement to indulge in unfair practice the practical examination. - (x) Writing questions or answers on any paper other than the Answer Book. - (xi) Wrong statement in the application for admission such as tempering with the certificate/statement of marks etc. or forging a signature. - (xii) Possessing cell phone, ear phone, Bluetooth or any other electronic during the practical examination. - (xiii) Any other unethical and unlawful activities by the candidate.